-Baseline Function Component (Software Module) Location VM Process Isolation (HY-BF1) Hypervisor Kernel Either an OS kernel (along with a kernel module) itself or a component installed on a full-fledged OS (Host OS) Devices Emulation & Access Control (HY-BF2) Emulator software (e.g., QEMU) Either in a dedicated VM (i.e., a parent partition or management VM) or in the hypervisor kernel itself Execution of Privileged Operations for Guest VMs (HY-BF3) Hypervisor Kernel Pertain to only paravirtualized hypervisors and handled by hypercall interfaces in that type of hypervisor VM Lifecycle Management (HY-BF4) A management daemon Installed on top of hypervisor kernel but runs in unprivileged mode Management of Hypervisor (HY-BF5) A set of tools with CLI (command line interface) or a GUI A console or shell running on top of hypervisor kernel
+Baseline Function Component (Software Module) Location VM Process Isolation (HY-BF1) Hypervisor Kernel Either an OS kernel (along with a kernel module) itself or a component installed on a full-fledged OS (Host OS) Devices Emulation Mediation & Access Control (HY-BF2) Emulator software (e.g., QEMU)Device Either in a dedicated VM (i.e., a parent partition or management VMcalled Device-driver VM) or in the hypervisor kernel itself emulator or Device driver Direct Execution of commands from Guest VMs Execution of Privileged Operations for Guest VMs (HY-BF3) Hypervisor Kernel Pertain to only para_virtualized hypervisors and handled by hypercall interfaces in that type of hypervisor VM Lifecycle Management management (HY-BF4) A management daemon Installed on top of hypervisor kernel but runs in unprivileged mode Management of Hypervisor hypervisor platform (HY-BF5) A set of tools with CLI (command line interface) or a GUI A console or shell running on top of hypervisor kernel

 Hypervisor products differ in the distribution of the above functions and in the name assigned to the corresponding component.
-In general, functions HY-BF1 and HY-BF3 are offered by modules running in a kernel collectively called "Hypervisor" while HY-BF2 is enabled by either using a module that runs outside of the hypervisor (usually in a dedicated privileged VM) or in the hypervisor kernel itself.
+In general, functions HY-BF1 and HY-BF3 are offered by modules running in a kernel collectively called "Hypervisor" while HY-BF2 is enabled by either using a software module that runs either outside of the hypervisor (usually in a dedicated privileged VM (called Device-driver VM) or in the hypervisor kernel itself.
 The functions HY-BF4 and HY-BF5 are performed by a module called management or service console or through a kernel module.
 Just like the module that performs the HY-BF2 function, the console is a software layer that is generally not built into the hypervisor kernel but runs on top of it as a privileged VM and could be built either with a full-fledged OS installed inside it or with an ultra-light OS used to present an API (shell and network access) with utility functions that facilitate performing only the hypervisor-specific configuration and administrative tasks.